Skip to main content

 Bring your swimsuit (and maybe some water shoes) to this excellent cooling off place!
 Shelving Rock Falls on the eastern side of Lake George allows for a quick dip in shallow waters by a cascading waterfall.

 It is unsurprisingly a rocky area, so take care when swimming here.
 It's also a popular place for both hiking and swimming, so it might be a good idea to have a backup plan in case it's busy.
-Or, plan to come early in the morning on a weekday when you're more likely to have this serene spot to yourself.
+Or, plan to come early in the morning on a weekday when you're more likely to have this spot to yourself.

 Leap Into the Swimming Pool at Gurney Lane